-When you have a lot to do on a given day, you could become calmer when you already have a few easier tasks handled and be done with.
-I like to check off the smaller tasks of a big to-do list early on, so I have the energy and headspace to start my bigger job for the day.
+When you have a lot to do on a given day, you could become calmer when you already have a few easier tasks handled and done with.
+I like to check off the smaller tasks on a big to-do list early on, so I have the energy and headspace to start my bigger job for the day.

-But do plan in your bigger task.
+But do plan for your bigger task.
 Don’t procrastinate and put off your harder task until tomorrow.
 You will only regret it at the end of the day.
 The task only becomes bigger and more difficult in your mind.
 There comes a time you need to “eat that frog”!

 A few things to think about